Access & Use of Patient Records for Research Purposes

 - How do I know whether the project I am considering is research?

 The Privacy Rule defines research as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
 To clarify whether your project is research, seek clarification from the UH Clinical Research Center (UHCRC).

 - What is the difference between research and a quality improvement activity?

 Quality improvement in healthcare is a method by which individuals work together to improve systems and processes affecting outcomes.
 It is generally limited to: (a) implementing a practice to improve the quality of patient care; and (b) collecting patient or provider data pertaining to the implementation of the practice for clinical, practical or administrative purposes.
 Activities that are strictly “quality improvement” do not require IRB review and approval.
 If at some point the purpose of quality improvement initiative changes to include research components, then the initiative must be submitted for IRB approval.
-For examples of quality improvement and research, see UH IRB policy – Quality Improvement Activities.
+For examples of quality improvement and research, see UH Investigator Manual for IRB Submissions: Chapter 3 – Regulatory Classifications, Quality Improvements Activities.